-How to Set Up Google Optimize in WordPress – Step by Step
+How to Set Up Google Optimize in WordPress – Step-by-Step

 In order to install Google Optimize on your site, you’ll need to insert a small code snippet into your website header.
 If you’re a beginner, it can be a bit tricky.

-But thankfully, MonsterInsights has made the process very simple and beginner-friendly.
+Thankfully, MonsterInsights has made the process very simple and beginner-friendly.
 It comes with a powerful Google Optimize addon that allows you to easily implement Google Optimize on your WordPress site.